Moha-AlHanbali/reading-notes/code401/class08.md

 <br>

-- Changing a letter’s case
+- Changing a letter's case

 ```
 lower_case = [ letter.lower() for letter in ['A','B','C'] ]